agingfixed/schematicsApp/docs/desktop-offline.md

 | Windows   | `dist/downloads/schematics-studio-windows.zip` |
 | Linux/ChromeOS | `dist/downloads/schematics-studio-linux.zip` |

 Each archive contains a `schematics-studio` folder with the fully built site.
-The packaging step also emits `dist/downloads/index.json` so the login screen can auto-detect the correct bundle for one-click downloads.
+The packaging step also emits `dist/downloads/index.json` so the login screen can auto-detect the correct bundle for one-click downloads and writes `dist/offline-bundles.js`, which hydrates that manifest on page load for static hosting scenarios.

 ## 2. Built-in installer behaviour